 - curry leaves: a strange flavour to describe if you haven’t had it, somewhat lemony, somewhat spicy, somewhat nutty.
 If you’re new to it, start with Indian and Indian-inspired recipes.

 - dill: very mild liquorice flavour, good with root vegetables, all meats and fish, in salads, with eggs, and dairy.
+New fennel shoots are a fantastic replacement.

 - oregano: best for sauces, soups, stews, pulses and grains.